Veg Out: 10 Ways to Eat Meat-Free in Memphis

 1. Imagine Vegan Cafe (2158 Young Avenue)

-Imagine is Memphis first 100 percent vegan cafe, but their menu of comfort food (think fried chicken, mac’n’cheese, cake) is big enough to suit omnivores, too.
-The restaurant is casual and family-friendly.
+Imagine is Memphis’ first 100 percent vegan cafe, but their menu of comfort food (think fried chicken, mac’n’cheese, cake) is big enough to suit omnivores, too.
+The Cooper Young restaurant is casual and family-friendly.
 They also have plenty of baked goods – especially vegan cakes.

 3. R. P. Tracks (3547 Walker Avenue)

 While there are a lot of veg-friendly items on the R.P.
-Tracks menu, you can ignore them in favor of one thing: barbecue tofu nachos.
+Tracks menu, you can probably ignore them in favor of one thing: barbecue tofu nachos.
 I choose them over the meaty version every time.
 Tracks is right next to the U of M, so it’s part casual restaurant, part bar.
 The staff is friendly, and if there’s one item standing between you and being able to eat something, they’re happy to help out.

 4. City Silo (5101 Sanderlin Ave)